Sbargaoui/rustic/args/README.md

 :pushpin: Remember

 - You must handle conversion yourself with traits
-- you decide if failure ends your program or not
+- You decide if failure ends your program or not

 :bulb: notes